 There are nuances to managing each of these types of properties.
-To paint a general picture of what it’s like investing in commercial property, let’s examine the pros and cons of investing in a single-story commercial retail building, such as a community “strip mall”.
+To paint a general picture, let’s examine the pros and cons of investing in a single-story commercial retail building, such as a community “strip mall.”

 Here are some of the pros of buying commercial real estate over residential property.

 Income potential.
 The best reason to invest in commercial over residential rentals is the earning potential.
-Commercial properties generally have an annual return off the purchase price between 6% and 12%, depending on the area, which is a much higher range than typically exists for single family home properties (1% to 4% at best).
+Commercial properties typically have an annual return off the purchase price between 6% and 12%, depending on the area, current economy, and external factors (such as a pandemic).
+That's a much higher range than ordinarily exists for single family home properties (1% to 4% at best).

-Public eye.
+Public eye on the property.
 Retail tenants have a vested interest in maintaining their store and storefront, because if they don’t, it will affect their business.
 As a result, commercial tenants and property owner interests are aligned, which helps the owner maintain and improve the quality of the property, and ultimately, the value of their investment.

 Limited hours of operation.
 Businesses usually go home at night.
 In other words, you work when they work.
-Barring emergency calls at night for break-ins or fire alarms, you should be able to rest at night without having to worry about receiving a midnight call because a tenant wants repairs or has lost a key.
-For commercial properties it is also more likely you will have an alarm monitoring service so that if anything does happen at night, your alarm company will notify the proper authorities.
+Barring emergency calls at night for break-ins or fire alarms, you should be able to rest without having to worry about receiving a midnight call because a tenant wants repairs or has lost a key.
+For commercial properties, it is also more likely you will have an alarm monitoring service, so that if anything does happen at night, your alarm company will notify the proper authorities.

 More objective price evaluations.
-It's often easier to evaluate the property prices of commercial property because you can request the current owner’s income statement and determine what the price should be based on that.
-If the seller is using a knowledgeable broker, the asking price should be set at a price where an investor can earn the area’s prevailing cap rate for the commercial property type they are looking at (retail, office, industrial, etc.).
+It's often easier to evaluate the prices of commercial property than residential, because you can request the current owner’s income statement and determine what the price should be based on that.
+If the seller is using a knowledgeable broker, the asking price should be set at a price where an investor can earn the area’s prevailing cap rate for the commercial property type they are looking at (retail, office, industrial, and so forth).
 Residential properties are often subject to more emotional pricing.
-See the Nolo article Is that Residential Real Estate Investment Property Worth It? for more on the subject, including an explanation of cap rates.
+See Evaluating Cap Rate: Is that Residential Real Estate Investment Property Worth It? for more on the subject.

 Triple net leases.
-There are variations to triple net leases, but the general concept is that you as the property owner do not have to pay any expenses on the property (as would be the case with residential real estate).
+There are variations to triple net leases, but the basic concept is that you, as the property owner, do not have to pay expenses on the property (as would be the case with residential real estate).
 The lessee handles all property expenses directly, including real estate taxes.
 The only expense you’ll have to pay is your mortgage.
-Companies like Walgreens, CVS, and Starbucks typically sign these types of leases, as they want to maintain a look and feel in keeping with their brand, so they manage those costs, and you as an investor get to have one of the lowest maintenance income producers for your money.
+Companies like Walgreens, CVS, and Starbucks typically sign these types of leases, as they want to maintain a look and feel in keeping with their brand, so they manage those costs, which means you as an investor get to have one of the lowest maintenance income producers for your money.
 Strip malls have a variety of net leases and triple nets are not usually done with smaller businesses, but these lease types are optimal and you can’t get them with residential properties.
-For more on common lease terms, such as net leases, see the Nolo article Commercial Leases: Negotiate the Best Term and related articles in the Business Space and Commercial Leases section of this site.
+For more on common lease terms, such as net leases, see Commercial Leases: Negotiate the Best Terms and related articles in the Your Business Space & Commercial Lease section of this site.

 While there are many positive reasons to invest in commercial real estate over residential, there are also negative issues to consider.